California homicide law divides the criminal act of killing another human being into two categories:

 - The confession was coerced,

-- The accused is a victim of mistaken identification, or
+- The accused is a victim of mistaken identification

-To help you better understand murder and other forms of homicide, our California criminal defense attorneys discuss the following, below:
+To help you better understand the law, our California criminal defense attorneys discuss:

 - 2. What are the most common defenses to Penal Code 187 PC?

-- 3. What is the punishment for murder?
+- 3. What is the punishment for murder in California?

 - 4. Are there other forms of homicide?